expo/expo/docs/versions/v7.0.0/guides/building-standalone-apps.rst

   [exp] No currently active or previous builds for this project.

-  ?
   Would you like to upload a keystore or have us generate one for you?
   If you don't know what this means, let us handle it! :)

     1) Let Exponent handle the process!
     2) I want to upload my own keystore!
-    Answer:

 If you choose to build for iOS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^